ReArquitecto/music-generator/README.md

 Pytest UT is planned but not yet added.
 To test any given file, run it and it's main will exercise the primary features provided by the file.

-For convenience, the generated MusicXML files are displayed in your browswer, but first you must start a server in the repo directory:
+For convenience, some generated MusicXML files are displayed in your browswer, but first you must start a server in the repo directory:
 ```bash
 python src/server.py &
 ```
+For example, run `score.py`

 To generate a complet set of flashcards, run fc_gen.py.
 View them in your browser at [http://localost:8000/output/html](http://localost:8000/output/html)